 This will depend on whether you have completed other qualifications since completing high school.
 Students can use the following qualifications to apply for university:

-• UOW College program including Diplomas, VET courses or the University Access Program
+• UOW College program including Diplomas, VET courses or the University Entrance Program

 • Students with TAFE/AQF qualifications - generally Cert IV or above

 • Woolyungah Indigenous Centre - Indigenous Admissions Program (IAP)

 - I received an offer for my chosen course.
 What do I need to do to secure my place at UOW?

 - When do I enrol?